VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar.

-Is Joel Schumacher’s franchise killing Batman and Robin as bad as folklore suggests?
+Is Joel Schumacher‘s franchise-killing Batman and Robin as bad as folklore suggests?
 In retrospect I would have to say No – it is much worse.
-Batman Forever set the ridiculous campy tone, but the fourth installment in the original series fell down the rabbit hole and crash landed in a whole other dimension, one of Disney on Ice style set pieces, flaccid, cornball jokes and George Clooney.
+Batman Forever set the campy tone, but the fourth instalment in the original series fell down the rabbit hole and crash- landed in a whole other dimension, one of Disney on Ice style set-pieces, flaccid cornball jokes and George Clooney.
 When you compare Mr Schumacher’s version of Bane to the one portrayed by Tom Hardy in The Dark Knight Rises, you realise just how misjudged his vision was.

-In all fairness, Schwarzenegger was inspired casting for a movie with such a silly formula, and his star turn as the larger-than-life ‘Freeze’ is perhaps the one shining light in a muddled mess of a movie that is almost unbearable at times.
-Even so, with the master of inane one-liners at their disposal, the dialogue – as with every other aspect of the movie – smacks of overkill, and Arnie’s overabundance of trademark material mars what could have been a role for the ages.
+In all fairness, Schwarzenegger was inspired casting for a movie with such a silly formula, and his star turn as the larger-than-life ‘Freeze’ is perhaps the one shining light in a muddled mess of a movie.
+Even with the master of inane one-liners at their disposal, the dialogue smacks of overkill, and Arnie’s overabundance of trademark material mars what could have been a role for the ages.

-If lines such as ‘cool party!’ were mildly funny, then others such as ‘Stay cool, bird boy’ most certainly were not, while the lazy and contemptible ‘Let’s kick some ice!’ barely makes any sense.
+If lines such as ‘cool party!’ were mildly funny, then others like ‘Stay cool, bird boy’ most certainly were not, while the lazy and contemptible ‘Let’s kick some ice!’ barely made any sense.
 And that pun about the dinosaurs?
 I’m not exactly sure how I feel about it, but our favourite buffoon looked funny saying it, and for sheer silliness it makes our list at number 7.